PrimeFord/WeatherApp/README.md

 # WeatherApp

-Weather App: This Project shows the weather condition of a searched location and the forecast of the next five days.... it visualize the location's windspeed, humidity, pressure and temperature graph.
+Weather App: This Project shows the weather condition of a searched location and the forecast of the next five days. it visualize the location's windspeed, humidity, pressure and temperature graph.

 ## Getting Started